About KU Anthropology

 Anthropology at KU

-The Department of Anthropology at The University of Kansas maintains a commitment to a holistic and integrative approach to studying human beings.
+The Department of Anthropology at The University of Kansas maintains a commitment to a holistic and integrative approach to studying human beings (See our statement on human remains research here).
 In insisting that its students acquire a solid grounding in the evolution and preservation of human biological and cultural diversity, it provides them with the broad training required to understand human interactions and human affairs in a world where long-standing boundary markers between countries, cultures, and races have been negated, blurred, or redefined.